erhan-namli/modbus-master-service-azure/README.md

  ```
  ## Work Principle

- -You can just enter the ip address of the connected slave device and start reading the register values.
+ -You can just enter the ip address of the connected slave devices and add to device list every piece of devices then start reading the register values.